O'Keleher History, Family Crest & Coats of Arms

 The surname O'Keleher was first found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where they held a family seat from very ancient times.
 They "derive their sirname from Ceileachar, son of Donchuan, brother of Brian Borimhe [Boru], the 175th Monarch of Ireland.
 In the twelfth and even so late as the sixteenth century, the O'Kellehers were possessed of lands in Munster; but the pedigree of the family is, we fear, lost."
 The oldest record of the family was of Donogh O'Kelleher, successor of St. Kieren of Siager (Bishop of Ossory) who died in 1048.
 MacLysaght noted that the family left their original habitat in County Clare in the 14th century and moved to County Cork.

-Important Dates for the O'Keleher family
+Early History of the O'Keleher family

 This web page shows only a small excerpt of our O'Keleher research.
 Another 87 words (6 lines of text) covering the years 101 and 1014 are included under the topic Early O'Keleher History in all our PDF Extended History products and printed products wherever possible.